toddcooke/summaries/README.md

 Eventual Consistency - Reads after writes may not reflect latest writes

 REST - Representational State Transfer
-1. Client-Server
+1. Client-Server - Client and server can change independently: they are decoupled
-1. Stateless
+1. Stateless - Server does not retain state of client
-1. Cacheable
+1. Cacheable - Some responses may be cached by the server
+  - GET and HEAD
+  - 200, 203, 204, 206, 300, 301, 404, 405, 410, 414, and 501
+  - No cache preventing headers, like Cache-Control
 1. Uniform Interface
 1. Layered System
 1. (Optional) Code on demand